beurar/Viceroys-STALKER-ALife/README.md

    * [Healthy Stalker Mutants](https://steamcommunity.com/sharedfiles/filedetails/?id=3105717594)
    * [Healthy Stalker Items](https://steamcommunity.com/sharedfiles/filedetails/?id=3105592413)
    * [Chemical Warfare Plus](https://steamcommunity.com/sharedfiles/filedetails/?id=3295358796)
-3. Review `cba_settings.sqf` for adjustable options.
+3. Review `cba_settings.sqf` for adjustable options such as the player nearby range used by many systems.
 4. Enable **VSA_debugMode** to show on-screen debug messages and access testing actions.
    This option can now be toggled while a mission is running and the debug actions will appear automatically.
-5. When debug mode is active, your scroll menu includes options to trigger storms, spawn anomaly fields or spook zones, generate habitats, spawn ambient herds and other test helpers.
+5. When debug mode is active, your scroll menu includes options to trigger storms, spawn anomaly fields or spook zones, generate habitats, spawn ambient herds, summon predator attacks and other test helpers.

 If your mission reports undefined CBA settings, ensure that **CBA A3** is loaded and initialized before this mod.
 Settings now fall back to defaults via `VIC_fnc_getSetting` when CBA has not yet finished loading.